ahosny333/test-gpio/README.md

 Code Composer allows the use of a vars.ini file to define workspace variables and a macros.ini file to define project variables.
-► create text file to contain the variable name refer to the path of tivaware folder ► inside the file type the variable name and path as follow: TIVAWARE_INSTALL = c:\TI\TivaWare_C_Series-2.1.4.178 ► save the file as vars.ini
+► create text file to contain the variable name refer to the path of tivaware folder ► inside the file type the variable name and path as follow: TIVAWARE_INSTALL = c:\TI\TivaWare_C_Series-2.1.4.178 ► save the file as vars.ini in your directory folder
+► Right-click on project name in the Project Explorer pane of CCS.
+Select Import, and then Import … In the next dialog, expand Code Composer Studio.
 ► Select Build Variables and click Next.
 ► In the next dialog (shown below), browse to the file you created as vars.ini
 - Now you can use this variable for the paths that CCS will need to find your files.
 If, at a later date, you update TivaWare and it has a new folder name, the only edit you need to make is here in vars.ini.
 If you change workspaces, you will have to re-import vars.ini.